wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/create-immersive-flow/includes/2-immersive-flow.md

 	![Select Environment in Power Automate](../media/3-selecting-environment-power-automate.png)

-1. Select My Flows in the menu on the left then select the Business Process Flows tab
+1. Select My Flows in the menu on the left then select the Business Process Flows tab.

 	![Selecting My flows and Business Process Flows in Power Automate](../media/4-selecting-my-flows-business-process-flows-power-automate.png)

-1. Select the "+ New" button
+1. Select the "+ New" button.

 	![Creating a new Business Process Flow using the + New button](../media/5-creating-new-business-process-flow-using-new-button.png)